BOARD OF DIRECTORS

 Greater Peoria Economic Development Council | Peoria, IL

-Tory is the Director of Marketing at the Greater Peoria Economic Development Council.
+Tory is currently the Director of Marketing at the Greater Peoria Economic Development Council.
 He has worked in multimedia production and marketing in various different forms for the past ten years.
-He first became enthusiastic about agriculture and food systems issues when he stumbled upon the writings of Wendell Berry while living for a year in a rural town of 500 people while waiting for his first son to arrive.
+He first became enthusiastic about agriculture and food systems issues when he stumbled upon the writings of Wendell Berry many years ago.
+His interest in the topic grew and he created Yeoman Filmer Productions with the aim to provide marketing services to nonprofits and small businesses, with a focus on organizations working in sustainable agriculture.
+Tory has a BS in Journalism from Bradley University.
+In his spare time he continues to run Yeoman Filmer Productions and also serves on the associate board for Peoria Public Radio.

 CDK Global | Chicago, IL